-This limited warranty will be in effect from (1) the date of delivery to the first retail consumer or (2) the date the product is first put into use, whichever occurs first and for the following period:
+This limited warranty will be in effect from (1) the date of delivery to the first retail consumer, or (2) the date the product is first put into use, whichever occurs first and for the applicable period below:

-- SIX (6) CONSECUTIVE MONTHS, for private use, commercial use or governmental use owners. - For emission-related components; please also refer to the US EPA Emission-Related Warranty contained herein - For evaporative emission-related components of California models equipped with evaporative emission control system produced by BRP for sale in the State of California that are originally sold to a resident or subsequently warranty registered to a resident in the State of California, please also refer to the California Evaporative Emissions Control Warranty Statement contained herein.
+- 1. SIX (6) consecutive months, for private use or commercial use owners - For emission-related components, please also refer to the US EPA Emission-Related Warranty. - 3.
+For evaporative emission-related components of California models equipped with evaporative emission control system produced by BRP for sale in the State of California that are originally sold to a resident or subsequently warranty registered to a resident in the State of California, also refer to the California Evaporative Emissions Control Warranty Statement.

-The repair or replacement of parts or the performance of service under this warranty does not extend the life of this warranty beyond its original expiration date.
+The repair or replacement of parts or the performance of service under this warranty does not extend the life of this limited warranty beyond its original expiration date.